Pilot

 What is af-cli

-af-cli is two things.
-A command-line tool that gives access to AmpliFlow from the terminal: projects, tasks, risks, deviations, goals, checklists.
-And a skill that AI agents can use directly.
+af-cli is a small program with no extra requirements.
+It gives you access to AmpliFlow outside the browser (projects, tasks, risks, deviations, goals, checklists) and ships with a skill file that AI agents use directly.

 The quality manager works in AmpliFlow.
-The agent works in the terminal.
+The agent works in the background.
 Same project, same tasks, same data.

 People in AmpliFlow